T&L Development Programmes

-2 minutes with a LEAP assessor
+2 minutes with an Advance HE Fellowship Scheme assessor

-I became a LEAP assessor after achieving Senior Fellowship of Advance HE.
+I became an assessor after achieving Senior Fellowship of Advance HE.
 I really appreciated the support I was given when writing my portfolio and was happy to give some time back to the scheme.
-As well as assessing portfolios, I take part in LEAP assessment panels to discuss applications which are difficult to assess or applications where an outcome couldn’t be agreed by two assessors.
+As well as assessing portfolios, I take part in assessment panels to discuss applications which are difficult to assess or applications where an outcome couldn’t be agreed by two assessors.
 As an experienced lead assessor I am happy to share my opinions with others to help ensure that assessment is fair and accurate.

-What do you enjoy about LEAP assessing?
+What do you enjoy about Fellowship Scheme assessing?

 I enjoy reading about others’ achievements, especially those who work in other areas of the University with which I am unfamiliar.
 It reminds me how great it is to work at The University of Manchester and how many successful colleagues there are in different fields of expertise.
-The LEAP scheme celebrates success and achievement, and I enjoy being part of the process.
-The LEAP admin team are also great to work with.
+The scheme celebrates success and achievement, and I enjoy being part of the process.
+The admin team are also great to work with.

 In your opinion, what makes a good application?